CNAG-Biomedical-Informatics/pheno-ranker/docs/tutorial.md

 ]
 ```

 You are interested in checking the variety of your catalog and plan to use `Pheno-Ranker`.
-The first thing that we are going to create is a configuration file.
+The first thing that we are going to create is a **configuration file**.

 !!!
 Question "What is a `Pheno-Ranker` configuration file?"
     A configuration file is a text file in [YAML](https://en.wikipedia.org/wiki/YAML) format ([JSON](https://en.wikipedia.org/wiki/JSON) is also accepted) that serves to initialize some variables.
 It is particularly important when you are not using the two supported formats _out-of-the-box_ that are [BFF](bff.md) and [PXF](pxf.md).